benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 ## Group work session 1: preparing an assessment spec {#group-work-session-1}

+Now that you've spun the wheel, you've got a context in which to come up with a specific assesssment task.
+You might be thinking that the c/c/c wheels left you with a pretty broad scope---and you'd be right---your group's job is to narrow this down into a specific task which is tractable for your intended audience of students.

 ### Things to think about

 - the target age/background/etc of the students is up to you---you could choose